jvdgrift/k8s/README.md

 ```
 Try a few others as well (remember 'kubectl get' lists all the available resources).

+### expose command

+So we have deployed our echoserver but how do we connect to it?
+This can be done with the expose command.
+The expose command will create a service for it so it is reachable.

+###

 ### edit command

 With edit you can make changes to resources.
+Lets say we want to update the echoservice to version 1.4.